 10. OWNERSHIP AND ENCUMBERANCES

 10.1 The Owner declares that the Owner has the right to sell the Vehicle.
-The Owner will provide the Dealer with a certificate from the Register of Encumbered Vehicles within two (2) business days after signing this Contract.
+The Owner will provide the Dealer with a certificate from the Personal Property Securities Register within two (2) business days after signing this Contract.

-10.2 If a registered security interest is recorded pursuant to the Chattel Securities Act 1987 on the Vehicle, the interest must be discharged prior to the Sale of the Vehicle.
+10.2 If a registered security interest is recorded pursuant to the Personal Property Securities Act 2009 (Cwlth) on the Vehicle, the interest must be discharged prior to the Sale of the Vehicle.

 10.3 The Owner will give the Dealer all licence and registration documents, owner’s manual and service records (if any) relating to the Vehicle within two (2) days after signing this Contract.